ipconfigure/fusion-apps/camera-status/README.md

 ### Running locally
-Run these commands to set up the plugin:
+Run these commands to set up the App:

 ```
 copy to the directory configured for Fusion apps